Because you GOTTA rent your home

 When owners are unable to decide how to move forward with a new marketing plan (AKA rent reductions) I find it helps to bring the DAILY loss to their attention.
 Many people don’t realize how quickly it adds up until they see it in black and white.
 In addition to losing money by not having a renter, homes that sit vacant can develop maintenance issues which also cost $$$.
 It’s better to have a well-qualified tenant that pays slightly less rent than you were hoping for than to have a vacant home.

 Even though your loss may be tax deductible, savvy owners lower price regularly to snag a good tenant and prevent it.
 Invest your tax deductions elsewhere, like on preventative maintenance or updating your home.
-Those things ADD value.
+Those things ADD value as well, unlike vacancy loss which adds no value at all to your home.

-That’s all I have today, now think it over and drop that price a bit so we can get a qualified tenant in your home!
+That’s all I have today, now think it over and drop that price a bit so we can get a well-qualified tenant in your home!

 Mary – PROperty Manager for Stephanie Clark Property Management